Skip to main content

 Module description

-This module further develops on skills first presented in Introduction to Journalism Practice.
-You will develop your abilities in identifying appropriate markets and formats for your work, pitching your ideas, and writing to specific briefs.
+This module further develops skills first presented in Introduction to Journalism Practice.
+You will develop your abilities in identifying appropriate markets and formats for your work, pitching your ideas and writing to specific briefs.

-Principles of good interviewing will be introduced, and you will develop a suite of practical interview techniques.
-Different forms of feature article will be discussed, and you will develop an understanding of how to construct research portfolios for use in feature articles, and develop more complex writing skills.
+We will introduce you to principles of good interviewing, so that you develop a suite of practical interview techniques.
+We will also discuss different forms of feature article, and you will develop an understanding of how to construct research portfolios for use in feature articles and develop more complex writing skills.

 • What do we want to know, and why?
 The principles behind interviewing